verissimor/jpa-magic-filter/README.md

 If you'd like to contribute code to this project you can do so through GitHub by forking the repository and generating a pull request.

 By contributing your code, you agree to license your contribution under the terms of the Apache Licence.

-## TODO

-- add test and documentation about pagination
-- add test and documentation about how to integrate with `kotlin-jpa-specification-dsl`